2019 April 27 to May 8

 Price shown is per person in a shared room.

 Price includes: Group ground transportation for all destinations within Spain; accommodations each night in accordance with the tour itinerary; breakfast each day, 2 lunches and 8 special dinners; entrance fees for sightseeing, accompanied by knowledgeable guides; transfers from airport to hotel on first day of tour and from hotel to airport for those departing on the final day of tour or extension; free medical and evacuation insurance; all hotel services charges, government taxes, porterage, and gratuities for drivers and included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Transportation to and from starting and ending points; flight from Malaga to Barcelona for those on the extension; meals not shown as included; personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel tour director.
+Not included: Transportation to and from starting and ending points; meals not shown as included; personal items such as alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel tour director.